Paralint/vault-pki-starter/README.md

 Hashicorp's binaries do not need any kind of installation procedure, just download and run.

-This starter project was built on Windows, running the Linux version of Vault in Windows subsystem for Linux.
+This starter project was written and tested in Windows, running the Linux version of Vault in Windows subsystem for Linux as well as Windows native version.
+Except for the initial download and configuration, every command work as is in either Windows or Linux (and probably Mac, too!).

 ## Download and install Vault